-Sheen Mount recognises that being homeless or being at risk of becoming homeless presents a real risk to a child's welfare.
-The DSL and DDSL are aware of contact details and referral routes in to the Local Housing Authority so that they can raise/progress concerns at the earliest opportunity.
+Sheen Mount Primary School recognises that being homeless or being at risk of becoming homeless presents a real risk to a child's welfare.
+The DSL is aware of contact details and referral routes into the Local Housing Authority so they can raise/progress concerns at the earliest opportunity.

-Indicators that a family may be at risk of homelessness include
+Indicators that a family may be at risk of homelessness include:

-- household debt, including new poverty induced by the pandemic - rent arrears
+- household debt, including new poverty induced by the pandemic

+- rent arrears

-- · domestic abuse and antisocial behaviour - the family being asked to leave a property
+- domestic abuse and antisocial behaviour

+- the family being asked to leave a property